-— Comedian Dave Konig starred on Broadway in Grease! and won a New York Emmy as the co-host of Subway Q&A. He recently completed his first novel Good Luck Mr. Gorsky.
-Konig is an NRO contributor.
+–Comedian Dave Konig starred on Broadway in Grease! and won a New York Emmy as the co-host of Subway Q&A. Konig has written a novel, Good Luck, Mr. Gorsky.
+Konig is also an NRO contributor.
+He previously wrote for NRO about the New York Guard here.